Tobacco Factory Theatre: History

 Tobacco was the main industry in South Bristol from the beginning of the twentieth century and at its peak around 40% of the local workforce worked in the Imperial Tobacco Factory.
 The relocation of Imperial Tobacco in the 1980s was devastating to the local area, causing massive unemployment and deprivation.
 The Tobacco Factory building itself fell into disrepair but was renewed from the late 1990s when George Ferguson acquired the building, inviting Show of Strength Theatre Company to use part of the first floor as a theatre space.
 The building became a mixed-use cultural space with a café-bar and a 250-seat studio theatre, under the name of Tobacco Factory Theatre.

 In 2005 the Tobacco Factory Theatres became a charitable trust and in 2007 it became a Key Arts Provider of Bristol City Council.
 It has expanded since 2008.
-It now has two auditoria (the Factory Theatre and the Brewery Theatre) and two rehearsal spaces.
-It has made capital improvements, including the installation of a renewable energy system.
-The theatre regularly attracts national critical acclaim.
-It has strong relationships with many individual artists, with venues and with theatre companies.
+It has made several capital improvements, including the installation of a renewable energy system.
+The theatre regularly attracts national critical acclaim. and has strong relationships with many individual artists, with venues and with theatre companies.

 It is particularly well known for productions by Shakespeare at the Tobacco Factory, inhouse family-friendly productions and a comedy line-up, as well as classic and contemporary theatre, dance, puppetry, film, opera and music.

 The theatre was redesigned in 2013 and has become one of the UK's few Theatre-in-the-Round auditoria, increasing the maximum seating capacity to 350, with improved comfort and sightlines.
 The theatre can still be used for end stage and thrust stage performance.

-The current Artistic Director is Mike Tweddle, appointed in 2016.
+The current artistic director is Heidi Vaughan, appointed in 2022.

-Brewery Theatre

-The Brewery Theatre opened its doors for the first time on 29 August 2009.
-Previously an old tyre garage, the building is approximately 160 yards (146 m) down the road from the Tobacco Factory and houses the 90-seat Brewery Theatre and Brewery dance studio with sprung floor.
-The building is also home to Mark’s Bread bakery and cafe, a Bristol Beer Factory Brewery and Visitors' centre.
-The Brewery Theatre is programmed with theatre from small scale touring companies to Tobacco Factory Theatre productions.
-The shows programmed are a range from children’s shows and magic, to clowning, comedy, storytelling and classical theatre.